gtxaspec/wz_flash-helper/docs/README_backup.md

 ### Backup OpenIPC partitions
-Similar to stock partitions, OpenIPC partitions can be backed up with the above steps.
+Similar to Stock partitions, OpenIPC partitions can be backed up with the above steps.
 OpenIPC partition backup images would be under the `wz_flash-helper/backup/openipc` directory.

 -----
 **Notes:**
 - Backup operation will automatically generate .sha256sum files for partition backup images.
-- During backup operation, the blue LED would be blinking every second.
+- During the backup operation, the blue LED would be blinking every second.
 - Typically backup operation takes about 30 seconds(for reference, it takes 25 seconds on Wyze Cam v3)